libplctag/libplctag.NET/README.md

 ### libplctag.NativeImport

-libplctag.NativeImport provides low-level (raw) access to the native libplctag library.
+libplctag.NativeImport provides low-level (raw) access to the [native libplctag library](https://github.com/libplctag/libplctag) (which is written in C).
-The purpose of this package is to expose the native library API (which is written in C), and handle platform and configuration issues.
+The purpose of this package is to expose the [API for this native library](https://github.com/libplctag/libplctag/wiki/API), and handle platform and configuration issues.

-During initialization, this package extracts to disk the appropriate native runtime.
-By default, it will overwrite any runtime that is already on disk.
-If you wish to disable this behaviour and use a different runtime (e.g. one that you've compiled yourself, or a pre-release), you can disable the Force Extract feature.
+During initialization, this package extracts to disk the appropriate native library.
+By default, it will overwrite files with the same filename (plctag.dll, libplctag.so, or libplctag.dylib).
+If you wish to disable this behaviour and use a different native library (e.g. one that you've compiled yourself, or a pre-release), you can disable the Force Extract feature.

 ```csharp
 // Before any calls to any libplctag methods